 Pin Recipe

-Pin Recipe This apple crisp is always requested when everyone gathers for holiday meals or Sunday dinners.
+This apple crisp is always requested when everyone gathers for holiday meals or Sunday dinners.
 It's a nostalgic dessert my kids love helping with, from mixing the apples to sprinkling the crumble.

 Required Tools